 I pay tribute to the many fine contributions that we have heard today, and I pay particular tribute to the work of my right hon. and learned Friend the Member for Kenilworth and Southam, the former Secretary of State responsible for the White Paper.
 I reassure him that the Government’s forthcoming online harms legislation will establish that new duty of care; that platforms will be held to account for the content that appears on their services; and that legislation will establish a systemic approach that is resilient in the face of a host of challenges, from online bullying to predatory behaviour.

 Earlier this year, as my right hon. and learned Friend mentioned, we published the initial response, making clear the direction of travel.
 We will publish the full Government response to the online harms White Paper this year.
-We will set out further detail of our proposals, and alongside that we will publish interim voluntary codes of practice on terrorist content and child sexual exploitation and abuse.
+We will set out further details of our proposals, and alongside that we will publish interim voluntary codes of practice on terrorist content and child sexual exploitation and abuse.
 The full Government response will be followed by legislation, which will be ready early next year.
 I know that there is huge concern about the time that this is taking, but we also know that it is critical that we get this right, and we will do that early in the new year.
 Covid emphasises the need to get on with this.
-We want to introduce effective legislation that makes platforms more responsible for the safety of their users and underpins the continued growth of the digital sector, because, as he said, responsible business is good for business.
+We want to introduce effective legislation that makes platforms more responsible for the safety of their users and underpins the continued growth of the digital sector, because, as my right hon. and learned Friend said, responsible business is good for business.

 The White Paper also set out the prevalence of illegal content and activity online, with a particular focus on the most serious of those offences, namely child sexual exploitation and abuse.
 Protecting children online from CSEA is crucial.
 Alongside the full Government response, we will publish interim codes on tackling the use of the internet by terrorists and those engaged in child sexual exploitation and abuse.
 We want to ensure that companies take action now to tackle content that threatens our national security and the physical safety of children, and that is what we will do.